-The entire Partial Reconfiguration flow can now be run in a project environment.
+The entire Dynamic Function eXchange flow can now be run in a project environment.
 All steps, from module-level synthesis to bitstream generation can be done without leaving the GUI.

 Step 5: Adding an Additional Reconfigurable Module and Corresponding Configuration